Last updated November 2022 |

-Millions of individuals will be affected by poor mental health at some time during their lives, and though anyone can experience these problems, there are some people from certain backgrounds and social situations who are at a significantly greater risk.
-Despite welcome new attitudes in society which are far more accepting of mental health issues, many sufferers still find they have to face barriers in society such as employment, healthcare, family, support and community which those of us in good mental health may take for granted.
+Millions of individuals will be affected by poor mental health at some time during their lives, and although anyone can experience these problems, there are some people from certain social situations who are at a significantly greater risk.

-This fact-sheet brings together statistics from various studies and health resources in order to give you the bigger picture of how social and economic factors can act as contributing factors in poor mental health, and vice versa.
+This fact sheet brings together statistics from various studies and health resources in order to understand how social and economic factors can act as contributing factors to poor mental health.

 Social factors affecting mental health